-Source: Department of Environment, Land, Water and Planning (formerly Department of Transport, Planning and Local Infrastructure)
+Source: Department of Environment, Land, Water and Planning

 In addition to the above, Council has a long term plan (Vision 2030) which articulates a community vision, mission and values.
-The Council Plan is prepared with reference to Council's long term community plan.
+The Council Plan is prepared with reference to Council's long term Community Plan.